README.md

 - Zero-clone dispatch — ops borrowed from chunk, in-place array/hash mutation,

-Cow<str>string coercion - Zero runtime dependencies — pure Rust, no allocator tricks, no unsafe
+Cow<str>string coercion - Lean foundational dependencies — pure Rust, no unsafe in the core; runtime deps are durable, widely-vetted crates (

 [0x01] INSTALL